daos-stack/daos/src/container/DAOS_M_forGitHub.md

 A pool service maintains pool metadata, including:

 - **Pool connections**.
 Each pool connection is represented by a pool handle identified by a client-generated handle UUID.
 See POOL_CONNECT below.
 The terms “pool connection” and “pool handle” are used interchangeably in this document.
 - **Pool map**.
 This is a versioned data structure recording the set of targets belonging to this pool, the fault domains to which the targets belong, and the status of the targets.
 Versioning (which is unrelated to epochs) facilitates lazy dissemination of the pool map across clients and targets.
-See section 8.1.
+See <a href="../object/key_array_object.md#10.1">*Pool Map*</a>.
 - **Pool name space**.
 This provides a pool-wise, flat name space of string-based, user-friendly container names.
 Looking up a container name in the pool name space gets the corresponding container UUID.
 - **Container index**.
 This maps a container UUID to the ID of the corresponding container service.
 - **Container service index**.
 This maps a container service ID to the addresses of the corresponding container service replicas.